 Welcome to UNC Biochemistry and Biophysics!
 We are a vibrant community of researchers who investigate the molecular basis of life.
 Our faculty, staff, students, and postdocs come from a spectacular variety of different backgrounds, and we are linked by common goals to understand molecular mechanisms that are important for human health.
 Some of the best new treatments for devastating diseases – like cancer, heart, lung disease, and infections – come from basic science discoveries in the field of biochemistry and biophysics.
 We seek to continually create new knowledge and inspire tomorrow’s cures through world-class research supported by state-of-the-art resources.

 We cultivate a long-established culture of generous collaboration among research teams.
 Our Department scientists are embedded in networks of researchers across the UNC School of Medicine, the UNC campus, the nation, and the world.
-Since our founding in 1935 we are proud to have contributed important scientific advances, and we routinely rank among the top departments in the field (5th in 2021).
+Since our founding in 1935, we are proud to have contributed important scientific advances, and we routinely rank among the top departments in the field.
 Our faculty have been recognized with major University awards, election to the National Academy of Sciences, and a Nobel Prize in Chemistry (Aziz Sancar, 2015).

-We are deeply committed to providing excellent training to graduate students, postdocs, and other junior scientists, and we provide instruction in the professional schools and the College of Arts and Sciences.
-We offer a fully-supported PhD with two customizable tracks in either Biochemistry or Biophysics, and our goal is fostering the next generation of scientific leaders in a variety of careers.
+We are deeply committed to providing excellent training to graduate students, postdocs, and other junior scientists, and we provide instruction in professional schools and the College of Arts and Sciences.
+We offer a fully-supported Ph.D. with two customizable tracks in either Biochemistry or Biophysics, and our goal is to foster the next generation of scientific leaders in a variety of careers.

 Jean Cook, Ph.D.